rafalkowalewski1/picasso_plugins/README.md

 This repository is for storing all plugins for the Picasso software, see: https://github.com/jungmannlab/picasso

+# To create a new plugin, please see the file plugin_framework.py

 Currently, the following plugins are available:
 * BKM_plugin.py - adds a dialog for performing BKM PAINT, see:
 * Filter_MLP_plugin.py - allows using Picasso: Nanotron models directly in Picasso: Render, which simplifies the procedure vastly